AggelikiChal/AggelikiChal.github.io/_pages/scientific_managment_activities.md

 ## Student supervision

-''Applications of logic to algorithmic results for counting problems'', Diploma Thesis by Sotiris Kanellopoulos, _National Technical University of Athens_ (2022).
+"Applications of logic to algorithmic results for counting problems", Diploma Thesis by Sotiris Kanellopoulos, _National Technical University of Athens_ (2022).

 ## Professional Development in Teaching: Attended Courses